 Most of the walk is shady and either through dry forest or rainforest, making this a good option when it’s a bit warmer and sunny.

-There are no views along the way and we found the track itself rather boring but the views at the end make up for it a bit.
+There are no views along the way and we found the track itself rather boring but the views at the end make up for it.

 You could combine this walk with the Tree Fern Forest Walk, which would mean a 12km hike altogether.
 We left late in the afternoon (since it was hot) so didn’t have time (or the inclination) to do a longer loop.
-Others we met also said that the Fern Tree Forest Walk is quite exposed and I wasn’t particularly keen on that.
+Others we met said that the Fern Tree Forest Walk is quite exposed and not a great option for a hot day.

 BASIC TRAIL INFO

-To do the Lyrebird Falls Walk, you’ll need to drive to the Boundary Falls picnic area on the north side of Gibraltar Range National Park.
+To do the Lyrebird Falls Track from Mulligans Campground, you’ll need to drive to the Boundary Falls picnic area on the north side of Gibraltar Range National Park.

 We did this walk the day we left Gibraltar as we were going via Glen Innes anyway and Boundary Falls is on the way.